richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_PreIngestionChecklist.md

   | project EventId, EventType, StartTime, BeginLon, BeginLat
   ```

+This is also a reasonable time (though not the only time) to incorporate data quality considerations {i.e., "drop any rows where the value of Column X is abnormal"}

 #### Timestamp
 Most customers care about timestamp data because of its value in partitioning.